CENG502-Projects/CENG502-Spring2022/Project_Aslan-Bolat/Readme.md

 ![Exps](materials/exps.png)

 Additionally, as mentioned at [Experimental Setup](#31-experimental-setup), the aim was %78.3 accuracy.
-RAP method reached %78.8
+RAP method reached %78.8 accuracy at the end of 250 epoch.
+It reached %79.2 at the end of 1000 epoch.
+Please remind that we did not investigate hyper parameter search.

 # 4. Conclusion

 Our accuracies are not consistent with the accuracies presented in the paper.
 (Table 1 in the paper)